miluChen/Monte-Carlo-for-1D-harmonic-oscillator/README.md

 code_analytical.m is used to generate the analytical results of the probability distribution of classical 1D harmonic oscillator. analytical.jpg is the resulting image, using temperatures from 100K to 300K with interval 20K. code_mc.m is used to generate the probability distribution from Monte Carlo simulations.
-Metropolis algorithm is used. mc_simulation.jpb is the image from Monte Carlo simulations, varing temperature from 100K to 300K with interval 20K.
+Metropolis algorithm is used. mc_simu.jpb is the image from Monte Carlo simulations, varing temperature from 100K to 300K with interval 20K.

 Pseudocode for Metropolis: